MicrosoftDocs/dynamics-365-unified-operations-public/articles/commerce/dev-itpro/store-commerce.md

 ## Known issues with the Microsoft Edge WebView2 control

-During activation, when prompted to enter the Azure AD password with multiple options, choose the password option.
+During activation, when prompted to enter the Microsoft Entra password with multiple options, choose the password option.
 The other options might not work.

 ## Additional resources